-Provide robust and creative opportunities for all residents to engage in planning for transportation. including people in the region who are not easily engaged because of their age, ability, language, lack of access to technology, or
+Provide robust and creative opportunities for all residents to engage in planning for transportation, including people in the region who are not easily engaged because of their age, ability, language, lack of financial resources, lack of access to technology, or other reasons.

-Goal 2 - Informing and Educating the Public
+Goal 2 Informing and Educating the Public

-Inform and educate the public so they can purposefully and provide feedback in the transportation planning process.
+Inform and educate the public so they can purposefully engage and provide feedback in the transportation planning process.